7tigersniffstherose7/CarefreePavilion-/README.md

 # CarefreePavilion
-A struggling programmer, he learned computer knowledge painfully but happily.
+2022：A struggling beginner, he learned computer knowledge painfully but happily.
+2024: I've  gotten into the groove of cs!